CriminalPancake/void-stranger-ap/README.md

 ## Known bugs

-1. The game doesn't properly handle receiving the Endless Void Rod before opening the chest on B002 with the normal Void Rod.
-To properly get the upgrade, you will have to disconnect from the server by closing the game, then get back to the brand entry screen to start again, open the chest on B002 and then connect to the server.

-2. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
+1. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message so I can fix it.

-3. During the final RPG battle, the command menu text is squished together.
+2. During the final RPG battle, the command menu text is squished together.
 This is purely visual thankfully.
+(Should be fixed, but isn't yet tested so in the list it remains  until its confirmed)

 ## General options/game info
 Game Spoilers ahead, read at your own risk

 The apworld assumes you play as Gray with the DIS ending as the only goal.
 Playing as Lillie will make certain locust chest locations uncheckable, and Cif cannot goal.

+Items are not received if the player does not carry the void rod.
+An error message will display: "Waiting for VR Connection" until it is picked up.
+Then the game sends a sync message to the AP server and all items are received.

+The Pause menu contains 2 new options replacing the close game option: Atone and End Run.
+The first acts as a portable atoner, letting you go back to B001 at any time.
+The second is used to go back to brand entry, but is unimplemented.

 By default, the following are randomized:

 - Burdens
 - Seals on the Endless Void Rod, with killing the traitors as locations